Why Choose an Everhot Cooker?

 Extremely Efficient

-Know throughout the industry for its low running costs, the Everhot is a testament to innovative engineering.
+Known throughout the industry for its extremely low running costs, the Everhot is a testament to innovative engineering.

 Even with its 'always on' operation, you can run an Everhot Cooker for around £3 per day (including 'leave on' hotplates!).